Last Update: 01.10.2024

 Prenzlauer Berg remains a highly safe market with programmed value developments in the coming decades.
 In 2024, Prenzlauer Berg remains on track despite interest rate jumps and crisis sentiments.

-Apartment buildings in Berlin Prenzlauer Berg
+Apartment buildings Prenzlauer Berg

 The district of Prenzlauer Berg has been part of the Pankow administrative district since the administrative reform in 2001.
 In the southern part of Prenzlauer Berg, the characteristic cityscape is a mix of Wilhelminian period rental buildings interspersed with modern residential construction.
 The stock of buildings in Prenzlauer Berg amounts to just over 7,200 units with more than 110,000 apartments.
 Large apartments, top schools, kindergartens, and a comprehensive supply structure make Prenzlauer Berg a family district on the one hand.
 At the same time, almost 40 percent of households are single-person households, even though just under five percent of the apartments are one-room apartments.
 This indicates that many singles live in large apartments, including a significant number of households with older residents.
 Three-room apartments represent the largest share of the housing market at about 37 percent.
 A typical apartment in Prenzlauer Berg measures about 70m² of living space.